KLSGIT-WGCS/VishwaCTF-2023/writeups/Welcome/NiceGuys.md

 An interesting title and description to say the least.
 CTFs usually have discord servers for all communication regarding the CTF between the organisers and participants to clear any confusions or doubts.
 It was true for VishwaCTF too.

 Read the description again carefully: ***'...following the **rules** just may gain you some points'.*** Taking a look at the discord server there was a rules and announcements channel.
-And right there under the title of the channel in all its glory stood our flag,
+And right there under the title of the channel in all its glory stood our flag !!

 ![discord_image]("https://raw.githubusercontent.com/KLSGIT-WGCS/VishwaCTF-2023/main/writeups/Welcome/assets/nice_guy_image.png")